The Yankee Girl

-The Yankee Girl is a 1915 silent film comedy produced by Oliver Morosco, distributed by Paramount Pictures and starring Blanche Ring, from the Broadway stage.
+The Yankee Girl is a 1915 American silent comedy drama film produced by Oliver Morosco, distributed by Paramount Pictures and starring Blanche Ring, from the Broadway stage.
 This film though a comedy is actually based on Ring's 1910 musical-comedy play of the same name.
-Being a silent film of course Ring's singing could not be heard by the film audiences but they would get the rare chance of seeing this Broadway star in a film as many could not afford to make the journey to New York to see her in person in the play.
+Being a silent film, Ring's singing could not be heard by the film audiences, but they would get the rare chance of seeing this Broadway star in a film, as many could not afford to make the journey to New York to see her in person in the play.

-This film was shot at Pasadena California.
+This film was shot in Pasadena, California.

-It is preserved in the Library of Congress and at UCLA Film and Television.
+It is preserved in the Library of Congress and at the UCLA Film & Television Archive.